George Floyd protests: Changes to police policies

-In the wake of Floyd's killing, state and local governments evaluated their police department policies, and the response to protests, for themselves.
+In the wake of Floyd's murder, state and local governments evaluated their police department policies, and the response to protests, for themselves.
 For example, California Governor Gavin Newsom called for new police crowd control procedures for the state, and the banning of the police use of carotid chokeholds, which starve the brain of oxygen.
 The Minneapolis police department banned police from using chokeholds; Denver's police department also banned the use of chokeholds without exception, and also established new reporting requirements whenever a police officer holds a person at gunpoint.

 In June 2020, Democrats in Congress introduced the George Floyd Justice in Policing Act of 2020, a police reform and accountability bill that contains measures to combat police misconduct, excessive force, and racial bias in policing.
-The impetus for the bill were the killings of Floyd, Breonna Taylor, and other African Americans at the hands of police.
-It passed the House of Representatives one month after Floyd's killing, 236 to 181, with support from Democrats and three Republicans.
+The impetus for the bill were the murder of Floyd and the killings of Breonna Taylor and other African Americans at the hands of police.
+It passed the House of Representatives one month after Floyd's murder, 236 to 181, with support from Democrats and three Republicans.
 A Republican reform bill was blocked in the U.S. Senate by all but two Democrats; neither party negotiated the contents of the bill with the other.
 Speaker Nancy Pelosi summarized Democratic opposition to the Senate bill: "it's not a question that it didn't go far enough; it didn't go anywhere".

 On June 16, President Trump signed an executive order on police reform that incentivized departments to recruit from communities they patrol, encourage more limited use of deadly force, and prioritize using social workers and mental health professionals for nonviolent calls.
 The order also created a national database of police officers with a history of using excessive force.

 On September 10, Ted Wheeler, the mayor and police commissioner of Portland, Oregon, banned city police from using tear gas for riot control purposes, but reiterated that police would respond to violent protests forcefully.
 Portland had seen over one hundred consecutive days of protests since they began on May 28.

 Push to abolish police

-Nine members of the Minneapolis City Council — a veto-proof majority — pledged on June 7 to dismantle the Minneapolis Police Department, despite opposition from Mayor Jacob Frey.
+Nine members of the Minneapolis City Council – a veto-proof majority – pledged on June 7 to dismantle the Minneapolis Police Department, despite opposition from Mayor Jacob Frey.
 U.S. representative Ilhan Omar stated, "the Minneapolis Police Department has proven themselves beyond reform.
 It's time to disband them and reimagine public safety in Minneapolis."
 Despite pledges by city council members to the end the Minneapolis Police Department, a proposed amendment to the Minneapolis city charter which was approved by the Minneapolis City Council on June 26 would only rename the police department and change its structure if approved by voters.
 In August, the review of another proposal to dismantle the department was delayed by 90 days, meaning it wouldn't be voted on in the November ballot because it passed the statutory deadline of August 21.
 The budget for the department was passed in December and the funding was reduced by $7.7 million.